makersacademy/chitter-challenge/README.md

 Running the application
 -----

 * In the root directory run `rackup`.
-This should start a Server on your computer
+This should start a Server on your local computer
 * In your browser navigate to http://localhost:9292
 * Create an account
 * Click Save